-Graphics featured throughout this report were created in collaboration with the graphic artist Laura Hanek of Swoop Media.
+Graphics featured throughout this report were created in collaboration with the graphic artist Laura Hanek of Swoop Media and Sam Bradd of Drawing Change.

 The many strengths of this Lab report reflect the collective wisdom of all who contributed.
 Responsibility for any weakness falls to the report author, Dr. Paul Kershaw, University of BC professor in the School of Population & Public Health, and Founder of Generation Squeeze.